cesarsotovalero/cesarsotovalero.github.io/_posts/2017/2017-12-13-a-starting-guide-to-be-a-good-competitive-programmer.md

 ---
 layout: post
-title: A Starting Guide to Become a Good Competitive Programmer
+title: A starting guide to become a good competitive programmer
 subtitle: Learning is More Important than Competing
 published: true
 tags: programming